WHEN

 Registration

-Conveniently located less than 1 mile from the ICA conference hotel, the Social Media Radicalization preconference will be held in the Tivoli Student Union building on the Metropolitan State University of Denver campus.
-Registration managed by ICA.
+Conveniently located less than 1 mile from the ICA conference hotel, the Social Media Radicalization preconference will be held in the Tivoli Student Union building on the Auraria Campus in Denver, CO.

 Fee

-Organizers will provide a catered hot lunch on-site, as well as morning and afternoon refreshments.
+Registration is required to attend.
+In-person attendance only.
+Organizers will provide a catered lunch on-site, as well as morning and afternoon refreshments.

 Location